jazzband/django-configurations/docs/values.rst

     DEBUG = values.BooleanValue(True)

-As you can see all you have to do is to wrap your settings value in a call to one of the included settings classes.
-When Django's process starts up it will automatically make sure the passed in value validates correctly -- in the above case checks if the value is really a boolean.
+As you can see all you have to do is to wrap your settings value in a call to one of the included values classes.
+When Django's process starts up it will automatically make sure the passed-in value validates correctly -- in the above case checks if the value is really a boolean.

 You can safely use other :class:`~Value` instances as the default setting